 This is true for your company whether you’ve made a single conscious branding decision or not.

 And that’s why it’s vitally important to make conscious, consistent branding choices.
 The decisions left unmade, and a brand left untended may hurt your business.

-And, of course, you should take into account your available spare time to start a side hustle and whether you have enough time if you continue to work a full-time job.
+And, of course, you should consider your available spare time to start a side hustle and whether you have enough time if you continue to work a full-time job.
 It’s possible that the best side hustle would take too much time and won’t allow you to keep your job.

-When it comes to building a brand for your side hustle, you should understand that your brand is much more than your business name and logo, although the visual identity for your brand starts with those elements.
+When it comes to building a brand for your side hustle, you should understand that your brand is much more than your business name and logo, although your brand’s visual identity starts with those elements.